hashicorp/terraform-website/content/source/docs/enterprise/registry/publish.html.md

 ~> **Note:** Currently, the private module registry only supports BitBucket Server and GitHub/GitHub Enterprise.

-TFE's private module registry lets you publish Terraform modules to be consumed by users across your organization.
+Terraform Enterprise (TFE)'s private module registry lets you publish Terraform modules to be consumed by users across your organization.
 It works much like the public [Terraform Registry](/docs/registry/index.html), except that it uses your configured [VCS integrations][vcs] instead of requiring public GitHub repositories.

 Only members of the "owners" team can publish new modules.
 Once a module is published, the ability to release new versions is managed by your VCS provider.